Summary

 This is important because it is an expectation from entrepreneurs to balance various tasks and manage the enterprise.
 Often, small business owners oversee product development, marketing campaigns, and facilitating expansion deals.
 Juggling each of these roles is difficult.
 And oftentimes, the possibility of securing a potential sale of your business complicates it.

 Following the pandemic uncertainty that first impacted the market in 2020, small businesses are now selling at record prices.
 This suggests that buyers are willing to pay premium prices for businesses performing well.
 This includes many pandemic-resistant businesses, like liquor stores, gas stations, auto shops, and e-commerce ventures.
+In our business appraisal of your business, we will also show how the current interest rate affects your value and what a buyer will pay for SBA business loans.

 When pursuing a potential sale, a business valuation will most definitely be helpful.
 Still, there are other reasons why seeking an appraisal to determine your small business worth would be beneficial.